-Berkeley College strictly prohibits the use of tobacco products anywhere on College (or affiliated) property.
+Berkeley College strictly prohibits the use of tobacco products and electronic smoking devices anywhere on College (or affiliated) property.
 For more detailed policy information, please go to BerkeleyCollege.edu/files_bc/Smoke_Free_Campus_Policy.pdf.

 Social Media Policy

 "Social media" is a term used to describe tools and platforms that enable individuals to share ideas and content quickly and easily.
 Examples of popular social media include texting, blogs, and propriety platforms such as Twitter®, Facebook®, LinkedIn®, Instagram®, YouTube®, and Flickr®.